Lower Bounds for Symmetric Circuits for the Determinant: Concluding Discussion

 \begin{theorem}[\cite{dixon1996permutation}, Theorem 5.2B] Let $Y$ be a set such that $n := \vert Y \vert > 8$, and let $k$ be an integer with $1 \leq k \leq \frac{n}{4}$.
 Suppose that $G \leq \alt_Y$ has index $[\alt_Y:G] < {n \choose k}$ then there exists $X \subset Y $ with $\vert X \vert < k$ such that $\stab_{\alt_Y}(X) \leq G$. \end{theorem}

 We derive from Theorem~\ref{thm:dixonmort} the following asymptotic relationship between orbit and support size.
-An analogous version of this with respect to the symmetric group is stated in~\cite{DawarW20} and the proof is essentially the same.
+An analogous version of this with respect to the symmetric group is stated in the full version of~\cite{DawarW20} and the proof is largely the same.
 We include a proof for completeness.